Glowstik-YT/projglow/README.md

 Greetings, I see you have stumbled upon project glow.
 Project glow is an open source bot worked on by many people to create a good and safe moderation bot for all.
 Adding to the bot is simple!

-First create a fork of the bot by clicking on the fork button in the top right coner.
+First create a fork of the bot by clicking on the fork button in the top right corner.

 Then, create a clone by installing [git](https://git-scm.com/) into your pc.
 After this is done and setup, run
 ```